-A Bachelors Honours degree, 2:1 or above or equivalent.
+A Bachelors Honours degree, 2:2 or equivalent in any subject.

 Months of entry